 "Yes.
 Six.
 No… Twelve.
 Yes, please.
 A dozen.
 She deserves a dozen."

-Christine only nodded again and sank down into a chair by the slowly darkening window.
-Her head pounded with a pain so audible that it almost drowned out the soft rustling sounds of the preparation of the bouquet.
+Christine only nodded and sank into a chair by the slowly darkening window.
+Her head pounded with a pain so audible it almost drowned out the soft rustling sounds of the preparation of the bouquet.

 She lifted her eyes in response to glance over at the girl as she was tying the ribbons around the paper.